betterangels/buoy/readme.txt

 == Frequently Asked Questions ==

+Read [the full FAQ](https://github.com/betterangels/buoy/wiki/Frequently-Asked-Questions) on our wiki.
+Below is a subset of the most common questions we get about Buoy.

 = Where do I get Buoy?
 I don't see it in the app store. =

 Buoy is not an app, it is a tool that adds emergency dispatch services to websites.
 To use Buoy, you must have a user account on some community-run website, such as those provided by addiction recovery support groups, domestic violence shelters, local volunteer medical collectives, or similar.

-If you don't know of any such groups, take a look through our [List of Buoy-enabled websites](https://github.com/meitar/better-angels/wiki/List-of-Buoy-enabled-websites).
+If you don't know of any such groups, take a look through our [List of Buoy-enabled websites](https://github.com/betterangels/buoy/wiki/List-of-Buoy-enabled-websites).
 Maybe there's a group near you!

 If not, consider starting such a group in your town.
 Reach out to collectives such as [Cop Watch](http://wecopwatch.org/), a local legal aid service provider, [Critical Resistance](http://criticalresistance.org/), [SMART Recovery](http://smartrecovery.org/), the [NCADV](http://www.ncadv.org/), the [Black Cross Health Collective](http://www.blackcrosscollective.org/), or other similar organizations and ask them how you can start a chapter in your neighborhood.

-Then get in touch with the [Better Angels](https://github.com/meitar/better-angels/wiki/About-Better-Angels) (that's us!) and we'll help you install and set up Buoy for your community.
+Then get in touch with the [Better Angels](https://betterangels.github.io/) (that's us!) and we'll help you install and set up Buoy for your community.

 = Does Buoy track my location? =